mhjacks/ansible-pattern-theory/README.md

 potential pitfalls in systems that were not designed from the beginning to be immutable and declarative in the way that OpenShift/Kubernetes is.

-This, we consider an inherent limitation of applying GitOps principles outside of the OpenShift/Kubernetes environment in which they were designed to apply, and accept the risk that these kinds of situations are possible in non-container native environments; efforts can be made to minimize these risks but it seems impossible to eliminate them entirely.
+Thus, we consider it an inherent limitation of applying GitOps principles outside of the OpenShift/Kubernetes environment in which they were designed to apply, and accept the risk that these kinds of situations are possible in non-container native environments; efforts can be made to minimize these risks but it seems impossible to eliminate them entirely.

 ### Pulled automatically